not-sekiun/PyIris/README.md

 # Getting Started
 ## Prerequisites
 - Python 2.x
-- Python 3.x(You only need python 3.x if your on linux)
 - Python 2.x pip
+- Python 3.x(You only need python 3.x if you use linux)
+- Python 3.x pip(You only need python 3.x pip if you use linux)
 - Git
 ## Setup(Linux)
 Run the following commands as root user.